 - On October 14, 2019

 More and more space missions are or are willing to use COTS EEE parts in their projects.
-Several working group in ESA and outside of ESA are trying to define a standardise way to procure such type of part for space applications.
-This presentation will try to present a status of the different working groups positions and the consequence for the procurement of passive EEE parts.
+Several working groups in ESA and outside of ESA are trying to define a standardise way to procure such type of part for space applications.
+This presentation will try to present the status of the different working groups’ positions and the consequence for the procurement of passive EEE parts.

 NEW SPACE AND COTS